safiulalam99/safiulalam99/README.md

-- ⚙️ I like working with the Backend and DevOps tech.
+- ⚙️ Currently I work as backend engineer.
+But a full stack developer from heart.
 - 👨🏽‍💻 Looking for projects to collaborate on.
 Know any?
 Hit me up! 💬
-- 🌱 I’m currently learning Salesforce alongside AWS;
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun-Fact: I am studying Software engineering at Tampere Univeristy of Applied Sciences;
 - 📫 How to reach me: alamsafiul99@gmail.com;